octera/docker-pure-ftpd-ldap/README.md

 Docker compose
 -------------------------
 Docker compose can help you simplify the orchestration of your containers.
-We have a simple [example of the docker compose](https://github.com/stilliard/docker-pure-ftpd/blob/master/docker-compose.yml).
+We have a simple [example of the docker compose](https://github.com/octera/docker-pure-ftpd-ldap/blob/master/docker-compose.yml).
-& here's a [more detailed example using wordpress](https://github.com/stilliard/docker-pure-ftpd/wiki/Docker-stack-with-Wordpress-&-FTP) with ftp using this image.

 -------------------------